-Back in 2004, it was given a new lease of life by a creative London couple - she a fashion buyer, he a TV journalist - who developed a winning formula and a loyal clientele, before passing it on in 2018 to their head chef Chris and his partner Silvana.
-A cosy, characterful country-retreat ambiance reigns intact; 13 rooms ooze low-key escapism, and excellent food is enjoyed by guests and locals alike.
-Think ingle-nooks, flagstones, oak beams and Georgian panelling teamed up with pretty wallpapers and Italian cotton linens.
-In winter, snuggle up by a warm fire; in the summer, linger over supper in the garden.
+Back in 2004 it was given a new lease of life by a creative London couple, then in 2018 the head chef Chris and his partner Silvana took the reins.
+The cosy, characterful country-retreat ambiance remains; think ingle-nooks, flagstones, oak beams and Georgian panelling teamed up with pretty wallpapers and Italian cotton linens.
+The 13 rooms ooze low-key escapism, and the food is truly heavenly.
+In winter, snuggle up by a warm fire; in summer, linger over supper in the garden.
 Or just get out the walking boots and enjoy this beautiful, unspoiled corner of rural Wessex.

-- Bags of atmosphere - historic, traditional, without being stuffy
+- Bags of atmosphere - historic and traditional, without being stuffy

-- Relax in the hotel’s comfortable lounge - a real home from home, with an inviting array of sofas and easy chairs, local art and real log fires
+- Relaxing in the hotel’s comfortable lounge - a real home from home, with an inviting array of sofas and easy chairs, local art and real log fires

 - A great setting with lots of country walks and great beaches nearby

-- The hotel is right on the A-road into Beaminster, though it’s quietens down at night
+- The hotel is right on the A-road into Beaminster, though it quietens down at night

 - Due to the layout of the main house, some rooms may get a bit of kitchen noise

-- Front rooms lack views, though they are among the best in the house
+- Front rooms lack views, but they are among the best in the house

 Best time to go